tableau/TabMon/docs/docs/tabmon_configure.md

 ![]({{ site.baseurl }}/assets/TabMonConfig.PNG)

+By default, this configuration will not poll PerfMon counters.
+In order to poll PerfMon counters, the `computerName` attribute must be changed to the specified host's computer name in the TabMon configuration file.
+To learn how to find the computer name, [click here](https://tableau.github.io/TabMon/docs/tabmon_faq#2--how-do-i-find-the-computer-name-of-a-host){:target="_blank"}

-By default, this configuration will poll the performance counters on localhost every 60 seconds and write out the results to the specified database.
+Once the change above is complete, this configuration will poll the performance counters on localhost every 60 seconds and write out the results to the specified database.

 **NOTE:** If you changed your database parameters during setup, you will need to update them here.